AthabascaUniversity/openstack-ng/README.rst

 * all the "controller" services have to be running on the same node as MySQL - working on the fix

+  * should be fixed in HEAD now

+* EPEL bootstrap fails for some reason.
+CLI invocation for update or manual setup of EPEL helps to get around this problem.
+Will need to fix EPEL bootstraping.

 Architecture
 ============